Mersea Youth Camp, Rewsalls Lane, Mersea Island CO5 8SX ,5th May 2018

 - From Chelmsford – 30 min

 Access to Mersea is made via a Causeway called The Strood, this spans around half a mile and is covered by the tide a few times a month for around an hour.
-Remember to check the Tide Tables before you travel, or speak to Stanley.
+Remember to check the Tide Tables before you travel.

 The main road from the neighbouring town, Colchester, is the B1025 – which is mostly Mersea Road.